b3llyfish/fate-of-byzantium/docs/steam.md

 For the full change log please view the [url=https://github.com/b3llyfish/fate-of-byzantium/blob/main/README.md]README[/url] for this mod.

 [h2] Disclaimer [/h2]
-This mod is an attempt and balance CK3's overpowered implementation of Byzantium.
+This mod is an attempt to balance CK3's overpowered implementation of Byzantium via game mechanics.
 It is not trying to be a historically accurate portrayal of Byzantium.

-The mod isn't able to incorporate the 'Name of Byzantium' game rule into the localisation.

 Please remember this if you are planning on leaving comments.

-[h2] Byzantium Observations [/h2]
+[h2] Observations [/h2]
-Below lists my observations of Byzantium with this mod on for each start date.
+Below list the general behaviour of Byzantium and Rum across the start dates.

 Obviously the AI is unpredictable, so I cannot guarantee this behaviour.

 [h3] 867 [/h3]
 Byzantium is at its strongest in this start date and will try to pick off bits of Italy and the Balkans.
 Once King Boris of Bulgaria dies
-Byzantium often subjects Bulgaria.
+Byzantium often subjects and dissolves Bulgaria, allowing Greek rule over those themes.

-Around 910 the stagnation phase kicks in and expansion grinds to a halt.
-Byzantium will spend most of her time dealing with populists and claimants.
+Around 910 the stagnation phase kicks in and Byzantium will lose its ability to expand so easily.

 [h3] 1066 [/h3]
-Byzantium struggles in this start date, with Muslim clans taking advantage of common Byzantine faction wars.
-The scripted Seljuk invasion war carves a new threat into Anatolia, potentially pushing the struggle into the decline phase.

-If Byzantium can hold things together then typically a power balance forms once the Muslim clans start collapsing due to infighting.
+Byzantium is attempting to hold things together in this start, however a scripted Islamic invasion of Anatolia combined with various claimant factions will see the Empire start to fray and splinter.

+Opportunistic attacks will be common against Byzantium.
+It is in this start date that the 'Fall of Byzantium' ending is likeliest to happen.

 [h3] 1178 [/h3]
 I'm of the opinion that the economy in this start date is completely broken and so any attempts to balance this mod for this start date is ultimately pointless.

-That said the buffs given to Rum it typically is able to repel Byzantium's initial attempts to annex it from the map in one war.
+That said the buffs given to Rum it typically allows them to repel Byzantium's initial attempts to annex it from the map in one war.

-If Byzantium ends up allying a strong European power (e.g. France) or if Saladin takes a liking to Anatolia then Rum doesn't last long.
+Conqueror Saladin will likely waltz up and consume Rum but that's not an issue this mod is trying to solve.

 [h2] Game Rules [/h2]